Pennsylvania is now a card-carrying member of the online poker states.

-There are three online poker sites active in Pennsylvania right now: PokerStars PA, BetMGM Poker and Borgata Poker have the table to themselves right now.
+There are four online poker sites active in Pennsylvania right now: PokerStars PA, BetMGM Poker and Borgata Poker, and WSOP.com have the table to themselves right now.
 Pennsylvania poker players are hungry for the opportunity to play real money poker.

 In all, seven Pennsylvania casino properties can open online poker rooms.

 |Rank||Poker Site||No Deposit Bonus||Deposit Bonus||Play Now|